John Baldessari

 Commissioned Painting: A Painting by George Walker

 The hard-edge painter Al Held is reported to have said that "Conceptual art is just pointing at things."
-Taking this accusation literally, Baldessari decided to create a series of Commissioned Painting, hiring sign painters to paint photorealistic images of a hand pointing to an object.
+Taking this accusation literally, Baldessari decided to create a series of Commissioned Paintings, hiring sign painters to paint photorealistic images of a hand pointing to an object.
 The act of pointing demands the viewer's attention to be directed to a specific area, but the genius of the piece lies in the questions it leaves us with: why should we look here, and not elsewhere?
 Do images always direct us to one, and only one message?
 Although this painting includes the caption "A Painting By George Walker," we also understand that the idea was Baldessari's, hence we are led to questioning the nature of artistic authorship.
 He has said of this series, "The point was to organize these [sign painters] in a different context and provide them with an unhackneyed subject that would attract the attention of a viewer interested in modern art."
 He has said that working on the project felt like being a choreographer.

 Oil and acrylic on canvas. © John Baldessari - Marian Goodman Gallery